pfbrowning/radio-metadata-api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/pfbrowning/radio-metadata-api/badge.svg?branch=master)](https://coveralls.io/github/pfbrowning/radio-metadata-api?branch=master)

 ## Introduction
-Radio Metadata API is a simple Node.JS API which queries the provided internet radio URL and looks up the "Now Playing" metadata.
+Radio Metadata API is a Node.JS API which queries the provided internet radio URL and looks up the "Now Playing" metadata.
 It provides an GET endpoint around the getStationInfo function provided by [node-internet-radio](https://www.npmjs.com/package/node-internet-radio) library.

 It's primarily intended for use by [Browninglogic Radio](https://github.com/pfbrowning/ng-radio), but it's intentionally decoupled in order to be of use to any other consumers which might also find it useful.